emrecanduran/Random-Forest-Classifier-Hyperparameters-Travel.com/README.md

 ## Model Building

-Random Forest Classifier is applied to predict 'ProdTaken' is 0 or 1.
+Random Forest Classifier is applied for prediction.